|

 Email Etiquette

-These days, most resumes are emailed to the potential corporate employer or to the recruiter conducting a specific search.
-Almost gone is the time when a job seeker would fax or snail mail his/her resume in reply to a posting or an advertisement.
+ALL résumés are now emailed to the potential employer or to the third party recruiter conducting a specific search.
+Gone is the time when a job seeker would fax or snail mail his/her résumé in reply to a job posting.
+Companies and search firms utilize “Applicant Tracking Systems” to retain résumés.
+ATSs preserve résumés as single Word files.

-Always make your cover letter part of your opening email message.
+- Put your cover letter in the opening email message.
 Do not attach it as a separate document.
-Always customize it for the specific ad, posting or job description you're replying to.
+Absolutely customize it for each specific posting or job description.

-Generic cover letters demonstrate that you've got a shotgun approach and that you answer bunches of ads rather than being selective.
-Prove to the HR pro or recruiter that you are seriously enough interested in his/her company to use a proper salutation and reference the name of the company and the job in the body of the cover letter.
+- Generic cover letters demonstrate that you've got a shotgun approach and that you indiscriminately answer boatloads of postings rather than being selective.
+Prove to the HR pro or recruiter that you are seriously enough interested in his/her company to use a proper salutation and reference the name of the company and the job in the cover letter.

-Finally, don't attempt to have ongoing or lengthy email conversations with your recruiter.
+- Finally, don't attempt to have ongoing or lengthy email conversations with your recruiter.
 Use the telephone.
 We need to hear your grammar, your diction and your oral presentation.
-And never cancel an interview at the last moment by email.
-Doing so will certainly kill your candidacy and cause the pros to mutter about twenty-somethings who don't get it or who don't have any manners.
+And never cancel an interview at the very last moment by email.

-If you use traditional common sense when emailing your resume to prospective employers, you will stand out from the masses who don't.
+If you demonstrate good judgment and common sense when emailing your résumé to prospective employers and recruiters, you will stand out from the masses who don't.
 Doors will open wide for you.
 Good Luck!

 |